China reduces quarantine for people arriving from abroad

 BEIJING (AP) — China on Tuesday announced an easing of its quarantine requirement for people arriving from abroad but stopped short of lifting what remains a stringent COVID-19 policy compared to most other countries.

-The previous plan called for 14 days in a hotel plus seven days of home quarantine.
-Some cities, including Beijing, have already reduced the hotel requirement to seven or 10 days in recent weeks, according to Chinese media reports.
+The previous plan called for 14 days in a hotel plus seven days of home observation.
+Pilot programs launched in recent months have already reduced the requirement in seven cities, including Beijing.

-Mi Feng, a spokesperson for China’s National Health Commission, described the new plan as not a relaxation of the country’s approach but an optimization to make it more scientific and precise.
+Mi Feng, a spokesperson for the National Health Commission, described the new plan as not a relaxation of the country’s approach but an optimization to make it more scientific and precise.

 Wang Liping, an infectious disease researcher for China’s Center for Disease Control, said the change reflects the relatively short 2- to 4-day incubation period for the omicron variant, which means most cases can be detected within a week.